-Culinary class students will be introduced to cooking and academic techniques that will are currently used in the culinary industry.
-A wide variety of industry tools and equipment will be used throughout the ten day course.
-Each student will have the opportunity to produce up to six projects from scratch.
+In this seven-day introductory culinary class students will be introduced to cooking and academic techniques that are currently used in the culinary industry.
+A wide variety of industry tools and equipment will be used throughout the seven-day course.
+Each student will have the opportunity to produce up to three projects from scratch.
 Each project will focus on developing a particular skill.
 Upon completing each project, students will be given the opportunity to taste the items produced and compare their projects to their peers as well as self-evaluate using rubrics provided.